NASCLA Accredited Exam for Residential Electrical Contractors

 License Requirements

-Steps to obtaining your license
+What you’ll need to get your license

 All NASCLA Electrical exam applicants are still required to meet other state licensing regulations specific to their state in order to obtain a license.